robin-rpr/calos/doc/clearly-image.rst

    shell script.
 Only use it if you really know what you are doing.

-If :code:`SCRIPT` is not provided and standard input *is* a TTY, or if :code:`-i` is specified :code:`ch-image modify` opens an interactive shell.
+If :code:`SCRIPT` is not provided and standard input *is* a TTY, or if :code:`-i` is specified :code:`clearly image modify` opens an interactive shell.
 That is, the following are roughly equivalent (assuming a terminal)::

-  $ ch-image modify foo bar
+  $ clearly image modify foo bar

 and::

-  $ ch-convert foo /tmp/foo
+  $ clearly convert foo /tmp/foo
-  $ ch-run -w /tmp/foo -- /bin/sh -i
+  $ clearly run -w /tmp/foo -- /bin/sh -i
   [... interactive session ...]
-  $ ch-convert /tmp/foo bar
+  $ clearly convert /tmp/foo bar

 except that the parent of image :code:`bar` is :code:`foo` rather than the empty root image.

 This mode largely defeats the cache.
-While images descending from :code:`DEST` will use the latest version (as :code:`FROM` normally behaves), no other operations can re-use the results with a cache hit, and :code:`ch-image modify` cannot have a cache hit itself.
+While images descending from :code:`DEST` will use the latest version (as :code:`FROM` normally behaves), no other operations can re-use the results with a cache hit, and :code:`clearly image modify` cannot have a cache hit itself.
 (This is implemented with a random state ID.)
 We reasoned that making an interactive session cache-aware would be too difficult both conceptually and to implement.
-The mode is much like :code:`ch-image import` in this regard.
+The mode is much like :code:`clearly image import` in this regard.

 For example, starting with a non-empty cache::

-  $ ch-image build-cache --tree
+  $ clearly image build-cache --tree
    *  (bar) IMPORT bar
    | *  (foo) IMPORT foo
    |/